y-pleim/adiabatic_fermi_hubbard/docs/html/_sources/getting_started.rst.txt

 The above example shows that the fermionic operators for a single lattice site are represented by two spin orbitals (in this case, 0 and 1).
 For an :math:`N = 8` lattice, the total number of spin orbitals is :math:`2N = 16` (hence the value of ``num_spin_orbitals`` in the above constructors) **[15]**.

-For a specified lattice size and :math:`t, U, \mu` parameters, the `adiabatic_fermi_hubbard` constructs the Fermi-Hubbard Hamiltonian :eq:`ham_with_mu` out of these FermionicOp objects.
+For a specified lattice size and :math:`t, U, \mu` parameters, the `adiabatic_fermi_hubbard` package constructs the Fermi-Hubbard Hamiltonian :eq:`ham_with_mu` out of these FermionicOp objects.

 Jordan-Wigner Transformation
 ''''''''''''''''''''''''''''